Carolyn Jeffcoat Davis -- Orangeburg

 Pallbearers will be Hammond Fralick, Ned Fogle, Eddie Cook and Steve Boyleston.

-Mrs. Carolyn was born Nov.
-11, 1933, in Orangeburg County.
-She was the daughter of the late Wiley Jeffcoat and the late Gussie Kirkland Jeffcoat.
-She was an active member of Double Branch Baptist Church, where she held various positions over the years including, WMU director, activities director, helping with Vacation Bible School and she taught the Senior Adult Sunday School Class.
+Mrs. Carolyn was born on Nov.
+11, 1933, in Orangeburg County, the daughter of the late Wiley Jeffcoat and the late Gussie Kirkland Jeffcoat.
+She was an active member of Double Branch Baptist Church, where she held various positions over the years including WMU director, activities director, helping with Vacation Bible School and she taught the Senior Adult Sunday School Class.
 She enjoyed shopping and going to Walmart, but her passion was her family.
 Mrs. Carolyn loved her family and was enormously proud of her grandchildren.
 She was predeceased by her husband, G.W.
-“Bill” Davis; siblings, Keaton Jeffcoat, Nell Fanning, Kennie Jeffcoat and Sebia Citorelli; sister-in-law, Bessie Stroman; and a brother-in-law, John Citorelli.
+“Bill” Davis; siblings, Keaton Jeffcoat, Nell Fanning, Kennie Jeffcoat, Sebia Citorelli; sister-in-law, Bessie Stroman; and a brother-in-law, John Citorelli.

-Survivors include her children, William “Rick” Richard Davis and Gaye Irick (Ewart); grandchildren, Brittany Davis, Laura Irick, Will Irick (Margaret) and Daniel Davis; great-grandchild, Reign Davis; sisters, Melba Cook (Wilbur) and O'Leane Bolen (Bob); and a number of nieces and nephews.
+Survivors include her children, William “Rick” Richard Davis, Gaye Irick (Ewart); grandchildren, Brittany Davis, Laura Irick, Will Irick (Margaret), Daniel Davis; great-grandchild, Reign Aligbe; sisters, Melba Cook (Wilbur), O'Leane Bolen (Bob); and a number of nieces and nephews.

 Memorials may be made to Double Branch Baptist Church, 3567 Neeses Highway, Orangeburg, SC 29115.